 Never say “calm down” or “just relax”, it’s not that easy.

-Clients often have the feeling of being out of control.
-Being around someone who is calm and in control of the present situation may help the client feel safer and more at ease.|
+|Maintain a calm and comforting demeanor while working with the patient||Patients often have the feeling of being out of control.
+Being around someone who is calm and in control of the present situation may help the patient feel safer and more at ease.|

-||The presence of someone the client trusts provides positive encouragement to handle situations.
-Being present also helps ensure the client’s safety.
+||The presence of someone the patient trusts provides positive encouragement to handle situations.
+Being present also helps ensure the patient’s safety.|

-Allowing the client to help make minor decisions can help them regain control of their emotions.
+|Provide opportunities for patients to assist with decision making, but avoid decisions that may require concentrated thought or maybe life-changing||Allowing the patient to help make minor decisions can help them regain control of their emotions.
 For example, start with giving them a choice between music therapy or guided imagery.|

-||Desensitization helps the client take control of worry or fears.
+||Desensitization helps the patient take control of worry or fears.
 Start small with safe situations and work up to those that cause higher anxiety.

 Many times this is coordinated by a psychiatric/mental health provider.

-|Administer medications appropriately (benzodiazepines)||Medications can be a quick response to high stress or anxiety and help calm the client during therapy or desensitization.
+|Administer medications appropriately (benzodiazepines)||Medications can be a quick response to high stress or anxiety and help calm the patient during therapy or desensitization.
 Monitor for signs of addiction or withdrawal.|

-|Avoid allowing personal thoughts, feelings, or anxiety to interfere with care||Anxiety is somewhat contagious and contributing your own emotions can make a client’s symptoms and worry more exacerbated.|
+|Avoid allowing personal thoughts, feelings, or anxiety to interfere with care||Anxiety is somewhat contagious and contributing your own emotions can make a patient’s symptoms and worry more exacerbated.|

 All right.
 Let’s work through an example Nursing Care Plan that’s really specific to kind of mental health.
 And so specifically we’re going to talk about anxiety.
 So when we talk about this hypothetical patient, please know that a patient with anxiety is also probably going to have a ton of other issues going on.
 They might actually have something that’s more medical than, than mental health related, but right now we’re really just gonna focus specifically on the anxiety and how we can help this patient manage what’s going on in their world.
 So most of what you’re going to see is going to be subjective.
 So you have this patient with anxiety, they’ve got persistent worry, they’re always worried about something.
 Things seem to be overwhelming.
 They’re overthinking things.
 They might be thinking, worst case scenario all the time, it’s really not a fun way to live, guys.